History of William Shatner in Timeline

 On December 4, 2022, William Shatner was a star guest at the L.A.
 Comic Con.

-In 2023, Brent Spiner stated that William Shatner informed him his Twitter (now X) account was managed by an employee, and that Shatner had minimal direct involvement in the account's content.
+In 2023, Brent Spiner stated that Shatner had informed him that his Twitter account was managed by an employee and that Shatner had minimal direct involvement in its content.

-In 2023, George Takei reiterated his hostility towards William Shatner in an interview in London, describing Shatner as an "egocentric, self-involved prima donna."
+In 2023, George Takei reiterated his long-standing hostility towards William Shatner, describing him as cantankerous and egocentric.

 2023: Death of Joy Rutenberg

-May 19, 2024: Ed Dwight becomes oldest person in space
+May 19, 2024: Ed Dwight surpasses Shatner as the oldest person in space

-In 2024, Ed Dwight, also 90 years old but slightly older than Shatner, flew on the suborbital Blue Origin NS-25 spaceflight.
+In 2024, Ed Dwight, at age 90 but older than Shatner by 48 days, flew on the suborbital Blue Origin NS-25 spaceflight.

-As of 2025, William Shatner and Elizabeth Anderson Martin have reconciled, and Shatner is once again referring to her as his wife.
+As of 2025, William Shatner and Elizabeth Anderson Martin have reconciled and Shatner is referring to her as his wife once again.